-Once the white spaces are removed, drag the image back onto your white board and save the image as a PNG.
+Once everything looks the way you want, select the entire thing and use the “unite” option in the pathfinder tools.
+Export the image as a PNG, making sure that “use artboard” is checked.
+You will want the background to be transparent.
 Save for web is OK, but if you will be using the new image for print then I would export as PNG for higher quality.

 Now pat yourself on the back because you just successfully learned how to digitize hand lettering!!
 You can use that PNG file to place your letterings in mockups, or post to instagram or use them to do whatever you want!

 Go forth and letter all the things because now you know how to turn them into digital art!